 Additional images for download can be found at the end of the message

-This research area is anchored in the Field of Expertise "Advanced Materials Science", one of the Five Fields of Expertise at Graz University of Technology.
+This research is anchored in the Field of Expertise "Mobility & Production”, one of the five strategic research core areas of TU Graz.